April 17, 2012

 Easterbrook's policy agenda turns out to be closer to most national environmental groups than to Bush's, Gingrich's, or Luntz's.
 If Easterbrook is recycling partisan talking points, they are mostly Democratic, not Republican ones, save for his view that global warming's threat is real but not apocalyptic.

 Greenhouse gases are an air-pollution problem.
 Smog and acid rain, the two previous serious air-pollution problems, once were viewed as emergency threats.
 Then federal standards were imposed, and inventions and new business models were devised; now smog and acid rain are way down in the United States and declining in much of the rest of the world.

 This position is nearly identical to Romm's.

-We do not (as readers of Break Through and this blog know) share Romm's and Easterbrook's confidence that new regulations will result in the technological revolution we need to massively reduce emissions by mid-century.
+We do not share Romm's and Easterbrook's confidence that new regulations will result in the technological revolution we need to massively reduce emissions by mid-century.
 Acid rain and smog regulations worked because we already had cheap scrubbers, low-sulfur coal, and catalytic converters.
 By contrast, we do not have cheap low-carbon power sources, and new regulations will not make expensive renewables cheap.
 We did not get computers through a cap and trade program on typewriters, nor the Internet through a tax on telegraphs.
 We got them through government procurement and investment, the same way we got railroads, highways, solar panel, pharmaceutical drugs, cheap food, and many other wonders that we take for granted.